culturegraph/culturegraph-configset/README.md

 ## Configure

+**IMPORTANT**: This step is mandatory, otherwise the Data Import Handler won't work.

 Change the locations or data sources in `solr-data-config.xml`.

 ## Installation

+It is advised to use the [Automatic Installation](#automatic-installation).

 **NOTE**: The config set contains a vanilla `solrconfig.xml` that needs to be modified.